Split-Correctness in Information Extraction: General Framework and Main Problems

 In this work, we are particularly interested in spanners that split documents into (possibly overlapping) segments.
-Formally, a \emph{document splitter} (or \emph{splitter} for short) is a unary document spanner $\spanner$, that is, $|\svars(\spanner)|=1$.
-Referring back to the Introduction, a splitter can split the document into paragraphs, sentences, $N$-grams, HTTP messages, error messages, and so on.
+Formally, a \emph{document splitter} (or \emph{splitter} for short) is a functional unary document spanner $\spanner$, that is, there is a single variable $x$ such that, for every tuple $\tup \in \spanner(\doc)$ and $\doc \in \docs$, we have $\dom(\tup) = \{x\}$.
+So, a splitter can split the document into paragraphs, sentences, $N$-grams, HTTP messages, error messages, and so on.